 Also, it is not unusual to get a bad coil and I got a few of them just by bad luck.
 Two in one pack right off the bat – not discounting operator error.

 Those who really like flavor use “drippers,” atomizers where the e-juice is dripped in a little at a time.
 They take some work but aficionados swear by them.

 So right now I’m waiting to see if the third coil from the pack does the job and delivers the flavor I was experiencing just yesterday.
 It is steeping.

 But there is no doubt I’m obsessed.
 And now some millennial vapers are thinking “what a tool” but the fact is I haven’t smoked a cigarette or cigarillo in two weeks.

 There is indeed a tight vaping community at the many little stores that have popped up over the nation.
-The locals ones have been more than willing to help me and to discuss all issues vape.
+The local ones have been more than willing to help me and to discuss all issues vape.

 And, finally, the family reaction has been positive for the most part.
 The wife is not happy about the money outlay to get this thing started.
 But there is no longer the endless criticism about “my cigar smell.”

-And it is a stress reliever, an oral fixation once fullfilled by the cigarette – something I was skeptical it could replace.
+And it is a stress reliever, an oral fixation once fulfilled by the cigarette – something I was skeptical it could replace.
 I’ve even entertained my youngest lately by struggling to blow vape rings.

 Now, if I can just get the dang new coil to work.